Dlhuutien/Pharmacy_Management_MariaDB/README.md

 # Pharmacy Sales Management System

-A desktop application developed in Java to support pharmacy sales and inventory management.
-The system includes features such as medicine management, customer and employee management, invoice creation, and daily revenue statistics.

----

 ## Overview

 This application helps a private pharmacy manage medicine inventory, employees, customers, invoices, and statistical reports.
 It features a friendly GUI using Java Swing and supports role-based access for both managers and sales staff.